Alleinx/M3-IMPUTE/README.md

 # $M^3$-Impute: Mask-guided Representation Learning for Missing Value Imputation

-This repository is the official implementation of [$M^3$-Impute: Mask-guided Representation Learning for Missing Value Imputation](https://arxiv.org/abs/2410.08794).
+This repository is the official implementation of $M^3$-Impute: Mask-guided Representation Learning for Missing Value Imputation.

 ![M3-Impute Model Structure](assets/m3-model.png)

-The $M^3$-Impute codebase is based on [GRAPE codebase](https://github.com/maxiaoba/GRAPE), we implements the model in `models/gnn_model.py` and the `models/prediction_model.py` files.
+The $M^3$-Impute codebase is based on [GRAPE codebase](https://github.com/maxiaoba/GRAPE), we implement the model in `models/gnn_model.py` and the `models/prediction_model.py` files.
 The experiments is start via `train_mdi.py`.

 ## Requirements & Setup

-We conduct our experiment on a server with following environments:
+We conduct our experiment on a server with the following environments:

 - Ubuntu `22.04`
 - CUDA `12.1`